-- Sleep-The Sleep state is automatically initiated after a period of inactivity.
-Your work is saved to memory, allowing you to resume your work very quickly.
+- Sleep-The Sleep state automatically initiates after a period of inactivity.
+Your work is available in memory, allowing you to resume your work quickly.
 You can also initiate Sleep manually.
-For more information, see Initiating and exiting Sleep on page 39. - Hibernation-The Hibernation state is automatically initiated if the battery reaches a critical level or the computer has been in the Sleep state for an extended period of time.
+Depending on your computer model, the Sleep state might also support Modern Standby mode.
+This mode keeps some internal operations awake and enables your computer to receive web notifications, such as emails, while in Sleep.
+For more information, see Initiating and exiting Sleep on page 37. - Hibernation-The Hibernation state is automatically initiated if the battery reaches a critical level or the computer has been in the Sleep state for an extended period of time.
 In the Hibernation state, your work is saved to a hibernation file and the computer powers down.
 You can also initiate Hibernation manually.
-For more information, see Initiating and exiting Hibernation (select products only) on page 40.
+For more information, see Initiating and exiting Hibernation (select products only) on page 38.